Greggs warns of further price increases

 Bakery chain Greggs has warned that its prices could go up for a second time this year as it faces surging costs.

-Higher prices for food, energy and staff, plus tax changes, mean its own costs will rise by between 6% and 7% it said.
+Higher prices for food, energy and staff, plus tax changes mean the company's own costs will rise by between 6% and 7% it said.

-It comes as households face the fastest increase in prices for 30 years.
+The UK cost of living is rising at the fastest pace for 30 years.

-Greggs said the price of raw materials had gone up while energy prices are soaring.
-While it has locked in prices for some commodities ahead of time, it said future costs remain "uncertain".
+Greggs said the cost of raw materials had gone up while energy prices are soaring.

+While it has locked in prices for some commodities ahead of time, the company said future costs remain "uncertain".

 Energy prices around the world began to rise sharply as economies started to recover from the coronavirus pandemic, and have surged further as Russia's invasion of Ukraine continues.